thedev132/hcb/dev-docs/README.md

 ### Transaction Engine

 The transaction engine is the core of HCB's codebase.
-It's role is to map transactions that happen in on our underlying bank accounts to their associated organization.
+Its role is to map transactions that happen in on our underlying bank accounts to their associated organization.
 Almost every action a user takes on HCB will go through the transaction engine at some point.

 Our transaction engine is summarised in [@sampoder](https://github.com/sampoder)'s talk at the SF Bay Area Ruby Meetup: [How we built a bank w/ Ruby on Rails](https://www.youtube.com/watch?v=CBxilReUkJ0&t=3553s).

 #### [`CanonicalPendingTransaction`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_pending_transaction.rb)

-Canonical pending transactions are transactions we expect to take place but they haven't occurred yet in our underlying bank account.
-For example, we create a canonical pending transaction the moment you send an ACH transfer even though the transfer only gets sent via Column once a operations staff member has approved.
+`CanonicalPendingTransaction`s are transactions we expect to take place but they haven't occurred yet in our underlying bank account.
+For example, we create a `CanonicalPendingTransaction` the moment you send an ACH transfer even though the transfer only gets sent via Column once a operations staff member has approved.

-Canonical pending transactions appear on the ledger as "PENDING:" until a canonical transaction is made.
+`CanonicalPendingTransaction`s appear on the ledger as "PENDING:" until a `CanonicalTransaction` is made.

 #### [`CanonicalTransaction`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_transaction.rb)

-Canonical transactions represent transactions that occur on our underlying bank account / show up on our bank statement.
+`CanonicalTransaction`s represent transactions that occur on our underlying bank account / show up on our bank statement.
 Our accountants and auditors rely on each transaction (including internal transfers) appearing on our bank statements.

 #### [`CanonicalPendingEventMapping`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_pending_event_mapping.rb) / [`CanonicalEventMapping`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_event_mapping.rb)